John of Salisbury: Scholarship and influences

-It is important to note that many of John's works were not valued during his time.
-Many of these works survived only because they were copied into manuscripts that contained more popular works.
+Many of John's works were not valued during his time.
+Many survived only because they were copied into manuscripts that contained more popular works.
 It is still being disputed whether certain works were authored by John of Salisbury.
 John's writings are excellent at clarifying the literary and scientific position of 12th-century Western Europe.
 Though he was well versed in the new logic and dialectical rhetoric of the university, John's views also imply a cultivated intelligence well versed in practical affairs, opposing to the extremes of both nominalism and realism a practical common sense.
 His doctrine draws on the literary skepticism of Cicero, for whom he had unbounded admiration and on whose style he based his own.
 His view that the end of education was moral, rather than merely intellectual, became one of the prime educational doctrines of Western civilization.
 This moral vision of education shares more in common with the tradition of monastic education which preceded his own Scholastic age, and with the vision of education which re-emerges in the worldview of Renaissance humanism.

 Of Greek writers he appears to have known nothing at first hand, and very little in translations, but he was one of the best Latinists of his age.
 The Timaeus of Plato in the Latin version of Chalcidius was known to him as to his contemporaries and predecessors, and probably he had access to translations of the Phaedo and Meno.
 Of Aristotle he possessed the whole of the Organon in Latin; he is, indeed, the first of the medieval writers of note to whom the whole was known.

 He first coined the term theatrum mundi, a notion that influences the theater several centuries later.
 In several chapters of the third book of his Policraticus, he meditates on the fact that "the life of man on earth is a comedy, where each forgetting his own plays another's role".